Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 Are Enhanced Entries Worth the Money?

 As explained above, you obtain substantially improved visibility in any buyer's guide if you are prepared to pay for it.
 Depending on the used resource and the level of improvement, also on the number of products to be displayed, the cost per year will typically be somewhere between 2000 USD and 10,000 USD.
 Given that you can also have free entries, that may sound like a lot of money.
-On the other hand, you get a much improved visibility for a whole year, while you could also easily spend 10,000 USD for a single full-page print ad in a trade journal (not including the cost for artwork).
+On the other hand, you get a much improved visibility for a whole year, while you could also easily spend 10,000 USD for a single full-page print ad in a trade journal (not including the cost for artwork), and 100,000 USD for a print campaign instead of a one-shot attempt.
 In comparison to any substantial print ad campaign or having a large booth at a major trade show, the cost for some enhanced BG entries are peanuts.

 Can You Trust Buyer's Guides?